Magnis Energy Technologies

 Nachu Graphite Project

 Magnis’ wholly-owned Nachu graphite project covers approximately 199 square kilometers and is located in southern Tanzania, west of the coastal city of Lindi and approximately 220 kilometers from the port city of Mtwara.
 First discovered in 2013, the property contains five deposits with mineralization at or near surface.
 The modelled resource depths vary between deposits with over 85 percent of the defined total resource located less than 150 meters from surface.

 High-purity anode graphite product

 The ability to produce battery-grade anode material using existing commercial-scale technology in North American facilities without the use of chemicals and toxic acids demonstrates that Magnis represents a viable alternative for end-users seeking a greener and lower cost supply chain for graphite anodes in lithium-ion batteries.

-Magnis completed a bankable feasibility study (BFS) for the Nachu Graphite Project in March 2016.
-The study shows that the high quality size, purity and crustal structure of the contained graphite flake at Nachu should result in robust financial returns and low technical risk.
+Magnis completed a BFS for the Nachu graphite project in March 2016.
+The study shows that the high-quality size, purity and crustal structure of the contained graphite flake at Nachu should result in robust financial returns and low technical risk.
 The BFS considers high purity product delivered from solely flotation and without chemical purification with a nameplate capacity of 240,000 tonnes per annum graphite concentrate over an initial mine life of 15.2 years.